ramanawithu/geeksforgeeks_articles/README.md

 # My contributions to [Geeksforgeeks.org](http://www.geeksforgeeks.org/)

 *I was graduated in 2005 from the College of Engineering, [GITAM](http://www.gitam.edu/).
-Since I did a diploma course at +2 level in ECE, I don't have much choice than opting ECE in bachelors.
+Since I opted a diploma course at +2 level in ECE, I didn't have much choice than opting ECE in bachelors.
 But, I love ECE core, and relaxed all 4 years :) By the time out of college, I was at ground zero in terms of Computer Science subjects, yet opted career in SW (software) industry.
-I used to memorize some basic algorithms for interview purpose.*
+During 2005, I used to memorize complexities of some basic algorithms for interview purpose.*

 *It was in 2009, I realized that I need to improve my CS skills, if I have to excel in the SW industry.
 From then, I was self made in terms of Computer Science.
 Even today, I keep learning new stuff with full contentment.
 I don't believe in degrees (no disrespect to highly qualified professionals).*